mauisonmia/epgviewer/README.md

 - View EPG for specific channel (with thumbnail images from epg.xml)
 - View EPG for all channels (Traditional EPG)
 - Everything in a static html file
-- Easy to integrate into html iptv player (to be released very soon)
+- Easy to integrate into html iptv player

+V2 update:
+- Added support for compressed file formats (`.gz` and `.zip` files)
+- Added error handling for malformed EPGs

 ## Screenshots